Diabolik: The Original Sin: Production

-The video game is based on the Italian comic book character Diabolik.
-When his girlfriend is held captive he is forced to steal a valuable work of art.

-The game has a standard point and click interface, with some action elements.

-A proprietary engine driving the game and a system of dynamic dialogs was created.

-Critical reception
+Reception

 Game Boomers felt that while the game was not award-worthy, it was enjoyable to see the character in a video game.
 Adventures Planet thought the stylistic point of view was one of the game's merits.
 Adventure Gamers gave praise to the suspenseful atmosphere.
 Adventure Classic Gaming felt that the game was competent without being particular impactful.
 Jeuxvideo thought that the game's plot was conventional, though still effective, that the game contained uninteresting puzzles and mini-games, and that the background music was pleasing.

 Gamekult thought the game was too linear and scripted.
 Multiplayer.it felt it was a successful debut into the video gaming world for the character.
 Stop Game wrote that the plot, graphics, voice, puzzles were equally awful.
 Eurogamer felt that the game was ultimately unbalanced.
 3D Juegos thought the game played as very slow.
 Vandal asserted that the game's character design emulated the comic book series.
 Igromania liked that the game copied the style of the work it was based on.